0xsyr0/Awesome-Cybersecurity-Handbooks/README.md

 # Awesome Cybersecurity Handbooks [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 A huge chunk of my personal notes since i started playing CTFs and working as a Red Teamer.

-These are living documents and i updated/add to it relatively often and release an updated version from time to time.
+These are living documents and i updated or add to them relatively often.

-DISCLAIMER: Please note that these documents are `only` provided only for `legal purposes`.
-Please do `not` use the content for illigal purposes.
+DISCLAIMER: Please note that these documents are `only` provided for `legal purposes`.
+Please do `not` use the content for illigal actions.

-HOW TO USE: I designed the structure of the handbooks, related to the `Kali Linux` menu structure.
+HOW TO USE: I designed the structure of the handbooks based to the `Kali Linux` menu structure.
 All content is written in `Markdown` which means you can open them with any tool who redenders the syntax correctly.

 I highly recomment to work with them on a command line or shell, by using grep to get it's content from every file.
 Neither if you are doing reconnaissance or post exploitation.